|

 northward on the Richardson Highway, first to Big Delta, then another

-further north to Fairbanks.
+truck further north to Fairbanks.

 In Fairbanks I checked in to a little hotel at Ladd Field (called Hotel deGink)